lukaszsamson/toxic/PLAN.md

 	•	Expose the terminator stack (Scope#terminators) so the parser can see exactly which opener(s) lack a match at the cursor.
 	•	Provide a helper API lexer:peek_missing_terminator/1 that returns the next expected closer (or nil) rather than waiting until EOF.

-4. Flat, Linear Token Stream Interface
+4. Flat, Linear Token Stream Interface - Done

 Current: interpolation produces nested token lists (a forest).
 Why it matters: Pratt parsers expect a flat, linear token stream they can peek and consume from—nested lists complicate lookahead and incremental diffs.